-Adam Spiegl is a freelance double and electric bassist and guitarist from Melbourne, Australia.
-One of Melbourne's most in-demand players, he has performed and recorded with some of Australia's finest musicians.
-In 2015 he was selected as one of 10 finalists in the National Jazz Awards for bass, Australia's most prestigious award for young jazz musicians.
+Adam Spiegl is a freelance double and electric bassist from Melbourne, Australia.
+One of Melbourne's most in-demand players, he has performed and recorded with some of Australia's finest musicians, and in 2015 was a finalist in the National Jazz Awards for bass, Australia's most prestigious award for young jazz musicians.

 Born in the Czech Republic, Adam arrived in Melbourne as a young child after his family fled the regime with barely any possessions to their name besides the books they couldn't bare to part with.
 Growing up with these stories and his parents' love of music and the arts, his creativity was nurtured from a young age and a career as a musician was almost inevitable.
 He studied bass at the Victorian College of the Arts, and since graduating has built up a successful freelance career as a double and electric bassist, as well as performing occasionally on guitar.

 Adam's projects include L.A.A. alongside pianist Louise Goh and drummer Adam Coad.
 The trio released their debut album Crossing Ahead in 2013.
 He is also a member of the Jack Pantazis Group, with whom he has recorded two albums, What? and With The Little We Have, and the Nathan Liow Trio, with whom he has recorded two albums NLT (2012) and No (2017).